christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Tiberius Julius Aspurgus Philoromaios and Emperor Tiberius Julius Caesar were born around the same time, and their sons were also born around the same time.

 Also, Polemon Pythodoros (Julius Caesar/Asander) and Pythodorida of Pontus (Cleopatra/Dynamis) had a daughter Antonia Tryphaena.
-Her son was Rhoemetalces II whose reign coincided with emperor Claudius
+Her son was Rhoemetalces II whose reign coincided with emperor Claudius.

 I asked ChatGPT to translate Roman emperor names and Bosphorian princes and kings names into Celtic (the Galatians were Gauls), Latin, and Etruscan and try to find the Roman emperor identities among the Bosphoran elite.
 This is the result: